The Dandelion home geothermal system includes:

 Few things are as critical as making sure a home’s heating system works reliably day after day, year after year.
 The Dandelion Air’s monitoring system enables top performance, reliability, and savings.

 The performance monitoring system:

-Read about how geothermal heating and cooling works on our blog here.
+Read about how geothermal heating and cooling works here.

 Most home geothermal installation reduce greenhouse gas emissions by 7 tons per year.
 This is equivalent to removing almost two cars from the road each year your system is up and running.

 The Dandelion Air fits homes with forced hot air heating (homes that distribute heat using ductwork and vents).